 In the future we plan to further optimize our approach involving geodesic polar coordinates by taking into account the non-injectivities induced by them.
-Within this discussion concepts such as the cut-locus and focal sets have to be considered, see [23, 16].
+As indicated within the discussion in Sect.
+5 concepts such as the cut-locus and focal sets have to be considered.
+It remains a promising topic for future research to further exploit the potential of these local and global concepts for a dimensionality-reduction purposes and an analysis of the global topological and geometrical features of M.